erenyenigul/ism/README.md

 IOS Stack Machine (ISM) is an interpreter implemented in Apple Shortcuts, thus it works in all Apple devices that have Shortcuts app installed.
 ## Installation

-To install ISM, directly download `IOS Stack Machine.shortcut` which is located in this repository.
-Shortcuts app may require you to change some settings.
-After adding IOS Stack Machine to your Shortcuts, you are good to go!

-Also, I heard that .shortcut files sometimes cause issues.
-So, you can also download the shortcut from [here](https://www.icloud.com/shortcuts/5e1d3ec5e1c6490d886556400ec01b3a).
+You can download and get started with the shortcut from [here](https://www.icloud.com/shortcuts/5e1d3ec5e1c6490d886556400ec01b3a).

 ## Quick Start: Hello World